solarseller.com alternative energy by John Drake Services, Inc. | home

 file and many other things in between.

-I have used a number of these and some were nifty but did not
+I have used a number of these and some were nifty and some did not

 The ones pictured above are made by Leatherman and from the